TUM-AVS/edgar_digital_twin/README.md

 # TUM EDGAR: Digital Twin

-Welcome to the EDGAR Digital Twin repository of the Technical University of Munich!
-Here you find data, parameters, and information related to our TUM EDGAR research vehicle.
+Welcome to the TUM EDGAR Digital Twin repository of the Technical University of Munich!
+Here you find data, parameters, and information related to our [TUM EDGAR research vehicle](https://arxiv.org/pdf/2309.15492.pdf)

 ![EDGAR](source/docs/EDGAR_Digital_Twin.png)

 ## What is a Digital Twin?

 A digital twin is a virtual representation of a physical object or system.
 In the case of our repository, the digital twin serves as a digital counterpart of our autonomous research vehicle.
-It captures the vehicle's behavior, performance, and characteristics in a virtual environment.
-With this information you can simulate the EDGAR vehicle in various 2D and 3D simulation environments.
+It captures the vehicle's dynamic behavior, performance, and characteristics in a virtual environment.
+With this information you can simulate the TUM EDGAR autonomous vehicle in various 2D and 3D simulation environments like Carla.

+<summary> <h2> 📁 Repository Content and Folder Structure </h2> </summary>
-## Repository Content
+## Repository Content and Folder Structure

-This repository is organized into the two sections of `source` and `tools`. `source` contains all parameters and models of the vehicle. `tools` contains tools to integrate the digital twin in dedicated development environments.
+This repository is organized into the two sections of `source` and `tools`.

+* `source` contains all parameters and models of the vehicle.

+*  `tools` contains tools to integrate the digital twin in dedicated development and simulation environments.

 ### Source